Table of Contents

 Having multiple accounts may lead to a tough situation.
 You may have the obligation of spending more money on retaining accounts.
 You might also have to deal with cases of financial mismanagement.
 Having multiple accounts does not necessarily mean a better credit score.
 However, it may alert lenders regarding the credit cardholder’s credit utilization habits.
 Therefore, if you have more than one credit account, make sure you charge small amounts on each and repay the balances off responsibly.

 Step#7.
 Apply for Credit Card Loans with Caution

 Lenders check the borrowers’ recent financial actions and the number of loan inquiries.
-That takes place especially during the first 14 days of applying for a loan.
+That takes place, especially during the first 14 days of applying for a loan.
 As mentioned earlier, new credit inquiry influences the credit score by 10%.
 Therefore, take the loan applications seriously.
 Never apply for a loan unless you improve your credit score.

 Step#8.
 Build an Excellent Credit History

-What lenders care about is your credit history of the last two years.
+What lenders care about is your credit history over the last two years.
 So, if you are thinking of applying for a car loan or mortgage, keep this timeframe in mind for building an excellent credit history.
 During this period, try to use the credit card instead of your other accounts.
 This helps you prove your financial management abilities when your credit history is being reviewed.
 Again, never overspend and pay your bills on time.